New Years Eve In Sydney 2023-2024 Mega list

 West Circular Quay

-This is the area outside the Museum of Contemporary Art and First Fleet Park is the pick of this bunch for me with grass to sit on, a lovely Opera House view and a bit of distance between you and the smoke that tends to build up right under the bridge around Hickson Road when the wind does not blow it away, as happens some years.
+This is the area outside the Museum of Contemporary Art and First Fleet Park is the pick of this bunch for me with grass to sit on, a lovely Opera House view and a bit of distance between you and the smoke that builds up right under the bridge around Hickson Road as happens some years.
+Gates will open at 9am and no tickets are required.
+Capacity is 20,000.

 East Circular Quay

-In front of the cafes and restaurants the line East Circular Quay – this location gives you a spectacular view of the Harbour Bridge but no view of the Opera House.
-Gates open at 6pm, and food trucks are in attendance.
+This free vantage point is the hard pathway in front of the cafes and restaurants that line East Circular Quay.
+Gates open at 9am and there is capacity for 8000 people.
+This location gives you a spectacular view of the Harbour Bridge, but no view of the Opera House.

 Mrs Macquarie’s Point

 The Cahill Expressway is the roadway that runs above Circular Quay Station.
 On NYE, they close the road and turn it into a great viewing point.
 Tickets are free, but it is a ballot process.
-The ballot is technically for Australian residents, although I met many visitors the year I was there.
-This year I think it is being used for emergency service workers to thank you for their hard work in the pandemic.
+The ballot is technically for NSW residents, although I met many visitors the year I was there.
+The ballot is open now and ticket holders will be notified btween mid October and early December.

 Usually, the capacity is 3000 for each show.
 I was lucky enough to score five tickets two years ago, and it was fantastic fun.
 It is run by the RMS (Roads and Maritime Services).
 A couple of things to note: It is an alcohol-free zone; you only have tickets to either the 9 pm or the midnight shows – you can’t stay for both.